cohenb51/S/Capstone_Projects/ImageToText/README.md

 2. A notebook showing how the model was created.
 3. A notebook showing how the model can be used to generate strings computers can interpret.
 4. A full report describing all the details.
+5. A demo of how the tesseract library is used